 If you have a preference between 6:00-9:00pm on Saturday evening or 9:00am-12:00pm on Sunday morning, include it.
 We will do our best to assign review slots by date preference

 You will receive a confirmation email by 10:00am on Saturday which will provide you with the Zoom Meeting and a specific time for you to join - it will be one of the 6 sessions listed below.

 What is a portfolio review?

-It is a chance to show and discuss your portfolio — as a presentation tool, as a narrative device, as a graphic document, as a cohesive compilation of works — with designers that have all gone through the process of compiling their own bodies of work and presenting them in various forms.
+It is an optional opportunity to show and discuss your portfolio — as a presentation tool, as a narrative device, as a graphic document, as a cohesive compilation of works — with designers that have all gone through the process of compiling their own bodies of work and presenting them in various forms.